 Today, the consensus is that most of these extinctions were caused by humans.

 There are several reasons why we think our ancestors were responsible.

 Humans reached Australia somewhere between 65 to 44,000 years ago.1 Between 50 and 40,000 years ago, 82% of megafauna had been wiped out.
 It was tens of thousands of years before the extinctions in North and South America occurred.
 And several more before these occurred in Madagascar and the Caribbean islands.
 Elephant birds in Madagascar were still present eight millennia after the mammoth and mastodon were killed off in America.
-Extinction events followed man’s footsteps.
+Extinction events followed in man’s footsteps.

 The QME was different and unique in the fossil record: it selectively killed off large mammals.
 This suggests a strong influence from humans since we selectively hunt larger ones.
-There are several reasons why large mammals in particular have been at greater risk since the arrival of humans.
+There are several reasons why large mammals have been at greater risk since the arrival of humans.

 There have now been many studies focused on the question of whether humans were the key driver of the QME.
 The consensus is yes.
 Climatic changes might have exacerbated the pressures on wildlife, but the QME can’t be explained by climate on its own.
-Our hunter-gatherer ancestors were key to the demise of these megafauna.
+Our hunter-gatherer ancestors were key to the demise of this megafauna.